The Great Little Printer

 2-10 (4) SLCT IN Fixed Not fixed ON

-Table 3 : national character
+Table 3 : National character

 Switch USA England I Germany France England II Sweden Italy Spain